dvquy13/recsys-mvp/README.md

 # Troubleshooting
 - If you run into Kernel Died error while runninng build training_pipeline, it might possibly due to Docker is not granted enough memory.
 You can try increasing the Docker memory allocation.
+- If your Redis (kv_store) can not start due to "# Can't handle RDB format version 12", just remove the data and try again: `make clean`